afonzeca/arun/README.md

 _NOTE: YOURCLASSNAME is called "DOMAIN" and YOURMETHOD is called "ACTION" in the Arun universe..._

 Arun will do all the job for you...
 When invoked, it instantiate an object which corresponds to "DOMAIN", and calls the Method of the class that corresponds to "ACTION".

 Every parameter from CLI is directly mapped to each parameter of the DOMAIN/ACTION method itself thanks to the PHP reflection.
 The parameters are also "casted" according to the specified type during the method declaration.

-Another magic inside Arun is that you have a Dependency Container support (Php-Di) so you can easily inject Services inside your classes.
+Another "magic" inside Arun is that you have a Dependency Container support (Php-Di) so you can easily inject Services inside your classes.

 The last but not the least, Arun can generate an help file "Automatically" for each DOMAIN and its ACTIONS.
 You can also add additional information (help text) thanks to "annotations" (special comments inside classes).

 By using annotations it is also possible to define options and their help description.

-The whiteList array is not supported anymore.

 ### Why Arun was born?

-Arun was born as tool for creating a full working framework called "Sensuikan" on which I'm working on.
+Arun was born as a tool for creating a full working framework called "Sensuikan" on which I'm working on.
 Anyway during the development I realized that Arun could be used as a stand-alone component.
 So I made the "Arun Microframework Package".

 It can be useful when:

-1) You want write command line code with minimal dependencies in pure PHP OOP style (but you want autoloading composer support, dependency injection, well organized project...
+1) You want to write command line code with minimal dependencies in pure PHP OOP style (but you want autoloading composer support, dependency injection, well organized project...
 Out of the box!)

 2) You need to re-organize/aggregate your cli legacy code inside a more robust project without spending your time for managing command line, parameters, value mapping, etc.

-3) As base for writing your own framework...
+3) As a base for writing your own framework...
 Arun can be a good candidate for realizing tools like "Composer", "Laravel Artisan", etc.

 4) You want to write workers or services in PHP that can be called from your cron, command line scripts, etc.